leckieje/fair_weather_cyclists/README.md

 <img align="right" src="https://github.com/leckieje/fair_weather_cyclists/blob/main/images/rain_test.png" width="400">

-The test returned extrremely low p-values, well below the alpha, for all three tests.
-As a result, I can safely reject my null hypothosis and conclude ridership is impacted by temperature, rain, and humidity.
-The chart to the right show the frequency of rides in the 'No rain' and 'Any rain' subpopulations.
-The dashed lines show the sub-population's actual means separated by a significant margin.
+The test returned extremely low p-values, well below the alpha, for all three tests.
+As a result, I can safely reject my null hypothesis (and soothe my ego) to conclude ridership is impacted by temperature, rain, and humidity.
+The chart to the right shows the normalized frequency of rides in the 'No rain' and 'Any rain' sub-populations.
+The dashed lines show the sub-population's actual means separated by a significant margin, which was expected given our p-values.
 The results for dew and temperature appear similar.

 <i>P-values:</i>
   * Dew: 9.780001451639427e-75